exograph/examples/todo-with-nextjs-auth0-auth/README.md

 - [Node.js](https://nodejs.org/en/download/)

-You'll also need to create a Clerk project by following these [instructions](https://clerk.com/docs/quickstarts/setup-clerk).
+You'll also need to create an Auth0 project by following these [instructions](https://auth0.com/docs/quickstart/spa/react/interactive).

 ## Running the application

-Clone this repository to your local machine and navigate to the `todo-with-nextjs-clerk-auth` directory.
+Clone this repository to your local machine and navigate to the `todo-with-nextjs-auth0-auth` directory.

 ### Backend